simoneburch/net-protocols-traffic/README.md

 <br />

 **That's it for now - close your remote connection when you're finished.
-You should also delete your Resource Groups if you want to avoid being charged.**
+You should also delete your Resource Groups if you want to avoid additional charges.**

 <p>:)</p>